secretstartups/handbook/sales/territory-planning/index.html.md

 *Remember, keep it simple and iterate!*

-*Steps*
+**Steps**
-1. Start with the goal in mind (for example, build 2.5-3x quote pipeline)
+1. Start with the goal in mind (for example, build 2.5-3x quota pipeline)
 1. Determine how your territory buys software / technology, how many developers they have
-1. Understand the routes to market: Direct, Channel, and Programs
+1. Understand the routes to market: Direct, Channel, and taking advantage of customer initiatives/ Programs
 1. Use [Demandbase](handbook/marketing/revenue-marketing/account-based-strategy/demandbase/), GitLab's targeting and personalization platform, to review intent data and ideal customer profiles

 Once you've organized your accounts and understand your routes to market, you can determine which resources to engage with to begin [Account Planning](/handbook/sales/account-planning/).